miguelknals/ZZ-Pat/README.md

 2020-10-27

+- Wordcount (CNT) is now with duplicates

+2020-10-27

 - Fixing email issues (now sends cc to PM when email sent to translator)
 - FixHTML in order to avoid nls garbage in browser and emai.